digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/ambassador.md

 kubectl describe listener.getambassador.io
 ```

-The output looks similar to the following:
+The output looks similar to the following (notice the creation of host bindings via the `Spec.Host Binding` field):

 ```text
 Name:         http-listener